 Does your classroom love to explore?
 Solve mysteries?
 Have your students join Mississippi National River & Recreation Area Park Rangers and Wilderness Inquiry Outdoor Leaders on this free virtual adventure along the Mississippi River!
 During each session, explorers will investigate different topics and notable places along the Mississippi.
 With National Park Service developed curriculum and facilitation, students will leave this adventure with a deeper understanding of the Mighty Mississippi in the Twin Cities.
 Although this is a Zoom-based experience, students will have a chance to be active, solve mysteries about the river and surrounding areas, and challenge themselves to make connections to the Mississippi River, even from a distance.

 The program is for youth in grades 5-8*.
 Youth will be given a free Exploration Kit that includes all materials needed to participate in activities.
-Youth will need an internet connection, a device that connects to the internet.
+Youth will need an internet connection and a device that connects to the internet.
 We suggest registering for all four days of this program for the most impactful experience, but it is not required to register for each day in order to participate.
-The program will be facilitated from 9:00 – 10:30am or 1:00 – 2:30pm covering history and ecology of the Mississippi River. *experiences for high school students will be available soon.
+The program will be facilitated from 9:00 – 10:30am or 1:00 – 2:30pm covering history and ecology of the Mississippi River.

 Here’s how to sign up:

 Step 1: Choose your experience from the three different options listed below.

 River of Life

 Day 1, Ecology at Crosby Farm Regional Park: At Crosby Farm Regional Park, explorers will learn about floodplain forest ecosystems, species adaptation, and how to be a local waterway steward.